-4-H Club Foods Display Tables Purple/Blue - \$25 • Red - \$20 White - \$15 Grand Champion and Reserve Grand Champion Food Exhibit Champion and Reserve Champion Ribbons for Beginner, Junior, Intermediate, and Senior Sections Champion and Reserve Champion Ribbons for Food Box Gift
+4-H Club Foods Display Tables

+Purple/Blue - \$25 • Red - \$20 White - \$15

+Grand Champion and Reserve Grand Champion Food Exhibit

+Champion and Reserve Champion Ribbons for Beginner, Junior,

+Intermediate, and Senior Sections

+Champion and Reserve Champion Ribbons for Food Box Gift

-- 4-H members may exhibit 4 non-perishable food products, 1 recipe box/ notebook, 1 educational exhibit, 1 food flop, 1 food gift package, and 3 food preservation exhibits. - 2.
+- 1. 4-H members may exhibit 4 non-perishable food products, 1 recipe box/ notebook, 1 educational exhibit, 1 food flop, 1 food gift package, and 3 food preservation exhibits. - 2.
 All baked goods must be left whole and uncut.
 Small items such as cookies and rolls should be the same shape and from the same recipe.
 Exhibit 3 cookies, 3 muffins, 3 breadsticks, 1 loaf of bread, etc. - 3.
 Any baked product that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size to the exhibit. - 4.
 Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit.
 Only the exhibit is judged, not the container. - 5.
 For food safety purposes, any food with custard and dairy-based fillings and frostings (ex. cream cheese) raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration (ex.
 Bacon, or unbaked exhibit with raw flour, ex. no bake cookies) will be disqualified and not judged.
 Refer to K-State Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions. - 6.
 Alcohol (ex.
 Wine, beer and hard liquor) is not allowed as an ingredient in food entries.
-Entries with alcohol in the recipe will be disqualified and not be judged. - 7.
-A complete recipe with ingredients and instructions must be attached with the entry.
-Label the bottom of the plate or cardboard with exhibitor's name. - 8.
-Unfrosted cakes should be exhibited in an upright position with crust showing.
-The exception is for cakes made with special designs such as Bundt cakes, which should be exhibited top crust side down. - 9.
-Under baked entries will be lowered one or more ribbon placings. - 10.
-All food name brands must be covered.
-Name brands not hidden will result in one lower ribbon placing.
+Entries with alcohol in the recipe will be disqualified and

-Rule Book (even though they are open class).

-- 5. If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
+- Rule Book (even though they are open class). - 5.
+If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
 Participants will still receive individual class awards. - 6.
 Class order will be 4-H, Open, then PeeWee (under 7) as printed in fair book (no showmanship Open and PeeWee). - 7.
 For halter classes only, open class exhibitors must show a different horse than anyone has shown in the 4-H division, except PeeWee. - 8.
-Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - 9.
-Non-Stock-Type horse breeds are Arabian, Morgan, Thoroughbred, American Saddlebred, etc.
+Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - Non-Stock-Type horse breeds are Arabian, Morgan, Thoroughbred, American Saddlebred, etc.

-- Halter:

 - 1. Stock-Type

 - 2. Non-Stock-Type

 - 3. Pony

 - 4. Mule

 - 5. PeeWee (all one class)